Nour5Eldin/FreshCart.LLC/README.md

 ## License 📜

-The Shoptech Ecommerce Application is a commercial product licensed under ReactBD Technologies.
+The FreshCart Ecommerce Application is a commercial product licensed under NourEldin Technologies.

 ## Support 📩